ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 Instruction pointer skid
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instruction pointer (IP) skid is how many instructions run between an event of interest and where the location of the IP when the kernel is able to stop the application.
+Instruction pointer (IP) skid measures how many instructions run after the event of interest before the program actually stops.
+The IP skid is calculated by subtracting the location of the IP at the point of interest from the location of the IP when the kernel finally stops the application.
-For the ``timer`` backend, this translates to the difference between the IP when the timer generated a signal and the IP when the signal was actually generated.
-Although IP skid still occurs with the ``perf`` backend, the overhead of pausing the entire thread with the ``timer`` backend makes it much more pronounced.
+For the ``timer`` backend, this translates to the difference in the IP between when the timer generated a signal and when the signal was actually generated.
+Although IP skid still occurs with the ``perf`` backend, it is much more pronounced with the ``timer`` backend due to the overhead of pausing the entire thread.
 This means the ``timer`` backend tends to have a lower resolution than the ``perf`` backend, especially in ``line`` mode.